 2. What personal data we collect

 - a.
-Contact data, including your email address, postal address, and phone number.
+Contact data, including your email address.

 - b.
 Technical data such as your IP address or web browser type.

 - c.
-Your responses to the self-assessment questionnaires on the course.
+Your responses to self-assessment questionnaires on the course.

 - d.
 The information you enter as part of your online course work.